CheetahChrome/AlphaOmega/documents/_Angular/Angular.ViewChild.TemplateReferenceVariable.md

 ---
 layout: post
-title: Angular ViewChild Template Reference Variable
+title: "Angular ViewChild Template Reference Variable"
-date: 2023-12-0107
+date: 12-07-2023
 categories: [Angular, Template Reference Variable]
 ---

 ## Template Reference Variables in Angular

-A Template Reference Variable is a type of object known as a "ViewChild."
+In Angular, a Template Reference Variable (TRV) is a type of object known as a "ViewChild."
 ViewChild is a decorator that allows you to access a reference to an element or directive in the view template and interact with it in your component code.
-Hence it is a way of capturing a reference to a specific element, directive, or component instance within a template.
+The TRV is a way of capturing a reference to a specific element, directive, or component instance within a template.
 This can be useful when you want to use the properties or methods of a specific element or component within your template.

 Template Reference Variables are declared using the hash (`#`) symbol followed by the variable name.
 Once declared, they can be used elsewhere in the template.